 Go have fun off the slopes

-16. Link your inner tubes or fly solo at the bubly Tube Park.
+16. Whistler has loads of non-skiing fun for families and kids.
+Link your inner tubes or fly solo at the bubly Tube Park.
 There are seven lanes of icy fun at this fabulous snow tubing playground.
 The lanes are 1,000 m long, and smaller kids (3 and above) can enter the shorter kids-only lane halfway down a run.

 Families can link up their tubes and fly down the runs together in a family-friendly adrenalin rush.
 Be warned, there may be screams… of delight.